ucpu/cage/README.md

        - cameras, renderables, lights & shadows, listeners, voices, ...
      - pipeline-like processing using threads dedicated to specific tasks
        - *30 000 objects* at 30 fps (cpu-bound)
-       - all rendering is through automatic instancing
+       - all rendering is through automatic instancing to reduce draw call overhead
      - directional, spot and point lights
         - automatic shadow maps
      - roughness/metallic workflow (however the shaders could be improved a lot)